ken-oneill/ken-oneill/README.md

   Social Security Scotland, January 2022 - to date, Accountant in Bankruptcy, January 2019 - January 2022.
 ```

+### External links for further information

+The following links have been provided to learn more about:

+- <a href="https://www.socialsecurity.gov.scot/about">Social Security Scotland</a>
+- <a href="https://www.socialsecurity.gov.scot/about/statistics">Social Security Scotland's official statistics work</a>
+- <a href="https://www.socialsecurity.gov.scot/publications/statistics">Latest statistics published by Social Security Scotland</a>
+- <a href="https://www.mygov.scot/scottish-child-payment">About the Scottish Child Payment benefit</a>
+- <a href="https://uksa.statisticsauthority.gov.uk/about-the-authority/uk-statistical-system/types-of-official-statistics/">Types of official statistics</a>
+- <a href="https://analysisfunction.civilservice.gov.uk/policy-store/national-statisticians-guidance-management-information-and-official-statistics/">What is 'management information'?</a>

 ### Licenses for Gists